GSA/piv-guides/pages/locally-trusted-ocsp.md

 ### Configure Revocation Sources

-Every issuing and intermediate CA certificate to be supported by the OCSP Responder must have their own entry in "Revocation Configuration"
+Every issuing and intermediate CA certificate to be supported by the OCSP Responder must have their own entry in **Revocation Configuration.** <!-- Where is Revocation Configuration located? -->

 #### Manually Adding a Revocation Source

-In the example images below, the Federal Bridge CA 2016 is added as a revocation source.
+In the example images below, _Federal Bridge CA 2016_, is used as an example of a revocation source.

-Open the Online Responder Management console, right click Revocation Configuration, then select Add Revocation Configuration.
+  1. Open the **Online Responder Management** console.
+At the right-hand panel under **Online Responder**, right-click on Revocation Configuration, and then select **Add Revocation Configuration**.

 ![Add Revocation Configuration](../img/local-ocsp-cfg-add-revocation-configuration.png)

-Click Next to Name the Revocation Configuration.
-It is recommended that you always use the common name of the CA plus any other identifying information that may be necessary.
-Click Next.
+  2. At the next window, select **Name the Revocation Configuration**.
+Then enter the name of your Revocation Configuration.
+(It is recommended that you always use the CA's common name, plus any other identifying information that may be necessary.)
+Click on **Next**. <!-- Is Next a button? -->

 ![Name the Revocation Configuration](../img/local-ocsp-cfg-add-rev-conf-1.png)

 > <i class="icon-info"></i>  You will need to configure separate Revocation Configurations for CAs that have more than one key pair.
-Name your Revocation Sources such that you can easily identify these cases.
+Name your Revocation Sources so that you can easily identify these cases.

-On the next step, you can choose either Local certificate store or from a File.
-Click Next, select the CA certificate, then click Next again.
+  3. At the next window, select a **CA Certification Location**.
+The location can be either a Local certificate store or a File.
+Click on a radio button to select a location.
+Click on **Next**, select the CA certificate, and then click **Next** again.<!-- Is Next a button? -->

 ![Select Import From File](../img/local-ocsp-cfg-add-rev-conf-2.png)

-Select Manually select a signing certificate, then click Next.
+  4. At the next window, click on the radio button next to **Manually select a signing certificate**.
+Click on **Next**.

 ![Select Manual Signing Certificate](../img/local-ocsp-cfg-add-rev-conf-4.png)

-An error will appear complaining that you have not yet configured the revocation provider settings.
-Click OK.
+  > An error (dialog box) will appear stating that _One or more errors occurred while revocation provider settings were being configured.
+Click the "provider button" to configure the revocation provider manually_...
+Click on **OK**.

 ![Revocation Provider Error Message](../img/local-ocsp-cfg-add-rev-conf-5.png)

-Click the Provider button to open the Revocation Provider Properties dialog.
+  5. At the next window, click on the **Provider** button to open the **Revocation Provider Properties** dialog box.

 ![Click the Provider Button](../img/local-ocsp-cfg-add-rev-conf-6.png)

-Click Add then copy and paste the CA's CRL distribution point URL into the edit field.
-This is the CRL distribution point URL this CA puts in certificates it issues, not the URL in the CA certificate itself.
-Click OK to return to the Revocation Provider Properties dialog.
+  6. Click **Add**, and then copy and paste the CA's **CRL distribution point URL** into the **Add the...CRL at this address (URL) to the list:** text field. (**Note:**  This URL is the CRL distribution point URL that this CA puts into the certificates it issues, **not** the URL in the CA certificate itself.)
+Click on **OK** to go to the **Revocation Provider Properties** dialog box.

 ![Enter the CRL DP URL](../img/local-ocsp-cfg-add-rev-conf-7.png)

-Clear the check box next to **Refresh CRLs based on their validity periods**.
-This option has proven unreliable in testing.
-Enter a reasonable refresh interval such as 60 minutes and click OK.
+  7. Deselect (uncheck) the checkbox next to **Refresh CRLs based on their validity periods**. (**Note:** This option has proven unreliable in testing.)
+At **Update CRLs at this refresh interval (min)**, enter a reasonable refresh interval, such as _60 minutes_, and click on **OK**. </1 **STOPPED HERE**/1>

 ![Configure the CRL update internal](../img/local-ocsp-cfg-add-rev-conf-8.png)